adswa/multimatch_gaze/docs/source/example.rst

 Discussion
 ^^^^^^^^^^

-As evident from the previous table and figure, scanpaths were almost perfectly similar on the dimensions vector length and vector position.
+As evident from the previous table and figure, scan paths were almost perfectly similar on the dimensions vector length and vector position.
-This is likely at least partially due to the scanpath alignment based on the scanpath shape.
+This is likely at least partially due to the scan path alignment based on the scan path shape.
 Scanpaths were also highly similar on the position dimension, which demonstrates a strong gaze control of the movie stimulus.
-Subjects scanpaths differed more substantially on the dimensions direction and duration, which indicates differences in fixation dwelling times and saccadic angle.
+Subjects scan paths differed more substantially on the dimensions direction and duration, which indicates differences in fixation dwelling times and saccadic angle.
 Thus, the general points of interest (as evident from high similarities in position, length and shape) were similar across subject, but differences in